-We currently publish chapbooks of fiction, non fiction, and poetry by women and nonbinary writers.
+We currently publish chapbooks of fiction, nonfiction, and poetry.

-We also put out our bi-annual print journal, Papeachu Review, showcasing individual works from various creators.
-Fiction, non fiction, poetry, art, and comix can all be published in Papeachu Review.
+We also put out a bi-annual print journal, Papeachu Review, showcasing individual works from various creators.
+Fiction, nonfiction, poetry, art, and comics can all be published in Papeachu Review.
 For more information, check out our Submit page.

 Meg is a queer short-fiction writer and editor who one day hopes to travel the world with her cat (and her partner).
 She was raised by her grandparents in Northern Wisconsin.